 PFAS, Your Genes, and Your Health: From Mitochondrial Function to Immune Response

 PFAS (‘forever chemicals’) are found in non-stick cookware, food packaging, water-resistant clothing, and firefighting foam.
 New research links them to immune suppression, thyroid disruption, reproductive problems, and increased cancer risk.
-Because the body has limited ability to break down or excrete PFAS, genetic variants in detoxification and immune response pathways play a role in how accumulating exposure affects someone.
+Because the body has a limited ability to break down or excrete PFAS, genetic variants in detoxification and immune response pathways play a role in how accumulating exposure affects someone.

 Mold Genes: How Mold and Mycotoxins Interact with Genetics